Stackclash/5e-vault/5. Mechanics/Items/Lenses Of The Oasis Hhhvi.md

 - **Properties**: Crafted by

-While wearing these lenses, you may cast the spells disguise self and minor illusion at will without requiring spell components.
+While wearing these lenses, you may cast the spells [[5.
+Mechanics/Spells/Disguise Self.md\|disguise self]] and [[5.
+Mechanics/Spells/Minor Illusion.md\|minor illusion]] at will without requiring spell components.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 132*